briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 ![ ](/assets/basb-project_1672457363980_0.jpg)

-How do we create sustainable habits and routines to build "compound interest" from our projects, notes, and kledge?
+How do we create sustainable habits and routines to build "compound interest" from our projects, notes, and knowledge?

 ## Project Checklists